coreybutler/nvm-windows/README.md

 Manage multiple installations of node.js on a Windows computer.

-**tl;dr** [nvm](https://github.com/creationix/nvm), but for Windows, with an installer.
+**tl;dr** Similar (not identical) to [nvm](https://github.com/creationix/nvm), but for Windows.
+Has an installer.
 [Download Now](https://github.com/coreybutler/nvm-windows/releases)!
 This has always been a node version manager, not an io.js manager, so there is no back-support for io.js.
 However, node 4+ is supported.
+Remember when running `nvm install` or `nvm use`, you must have Windows administrative rights (to create symlinks).

 ![NVM for Windows](http://i.imgur.com/BNlcbi4.png)